 How can organizations benefit from a SASE model?

-SASE implementation can contribute to an organization’s digital transformation in a number of network and security functions.
+Secure Service Access Edge implementation can contribute to an organization’s digital transformation in many network and security functions.

-Infrastructure streamlining — SASE can help declutter your used infrastructure by minimizing the total amount of IT assets that must be supervised.
+Infrastructure streamlining—SASE can help declutter your infrastructure by minimizing the total number of IT assets that must be supervised.
 Centralized UI helps monitor everything happening on the network with greater efficiency.

 FAQ